niklauspeter/quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+### By Niklauspeter

+##  Description

+This is an application that allows users to view famous quotes that have been input by other users as well as add and delete their own quotes.
+The application also creates a provision for liking or disliking quotes to see which ones are most popular

+## Prerequisites

+To develop the application , youll need to preinstall a few application. including
+* Node.js
+* Angular Framework
+* Watchman

+## Technologies Used
+* Angular framework version 7
+* Typescript
+* javascript
+* CSS

+## Setup Information

+## Contact Information
+for any enquiries email me at oriokiklaus@gmail.com or github username niklauspeter

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.